(Image: Andreas Gücklhorn/Unsplash)

 Logistical issues like space plague some of the greener ambitions of cities across the U.S. At a certain point in the ideation process for community solar, stakeholders learned that it actually costs less material and funds to build a larger farm to service a large population as opposed to individual solar systems for individual households and businesses.
 This seed of breaking the door to access through the community took root and inspired other stakeholders.
 Power companies, for instance, offered to provide incentive for programs like these, which helped to ease the process for builders and those who maintain the farms, Stewart said.
 Perch Energy comes in as the manager of this customer relationship between the solar farms cooperative and the customers.

 Perch's community solar model has also benefited New York renters living in affordable housing in Brooklyn, the Bronx and other boroughs.
 “Part of the community solar rules are geared toward creating incentives to help low- and medium-income customers.
 These folks who are low-income and renters probably won’t be able to put anything on their roof.
 So, we sought to deliver 20 percent savings to some of them.
-For people who live in that economic position, when the power bill is such a large part of the household budget, it’s really valuable,” Stewart.
+For people who live in that economic position, when the power bill is such a large part of the household budget, it’s really valuable,” Stewart said.

 This affordable housing campaign in partnership with the investment company Nuveen aimed to enroll residents across New York.
 The program continues to provide these savings to low and middle income families.
 The benefits to community solar are abundant, and with a program like this even the most vulnerable in our societies can enjoy some.
 It can alleviate many logistics concerns and limitations in the construction industry and effectively make solar possible in areas where it was ruled out as impractical.
 It also has the potential to massively reduce the financial barrier to entry for the working american that may not necessarily be able to afford that initial hardware and installation fees.
 In short, community solar can turn many of the cons of solar energy into pros.